-All staff are made aware that safeguarding issues can manifest themselves via peer on peer abuse (also referred to as child on child abuse) and will be trained in the procedures to follow if there are incidents of sexual violence or sexual harassment between pupils.
-This is most likely to include, but not limited to: bullying (including cyber bullying), physical abuse such as hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm; gender-based violence/sexual violence (such as rape, assault by penetration and sexual assault), sexual harassment (such as sexual comments, remarks, jokes and online sexual harassment, which may be stand-alone or part of a broader pattern of abuse); upskirting, which typically involves taking a picture under a person's clothing without them knowing, with the intention of viewing their genitals or buttocks to obtain sexual gratification, or cause the victim humiliation, distress or alarm and sexting.
-Additional information on this issue is also available in Annex A of Keeping Children Safe in Education and in the DfE best practice advice 'Sexual violence and sexual harassment between children in schools and colleges'.
+All staff are made aware that safeguarding issues can manifest themselves via child on child abuse and will be trained in the procedures to follow if there are incidents of sexual violence or sexual harassment between pupils.
+This is most likely to include, but not limited to: bullying (including cyber bullying, prejudiced-based and discriminatory bullying), physical abuse such as hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm; gender-based violence/sexual violence (such as rape, assault by penetration and sexual assault), sexual harassment (such as grabbing bottoms, breasts and genitalia, pulling down trousers, flicking bras, lifting up skirts, sexual comments, remarks, jokes and online sexual harassment, which may be stand-alone or part of a broader pattern of abuse).
+Dismissing or tolerating such behaviours risks normalising them; upskirting and the sharing of nude and/or semi-nude images and/or videos.
+Additional information on this issue is also available in Annex B of Keeping Children Safe in Education and in the DfE best practice advice 'Sexual violence and sexual harassment between children in schools and colleges'.